woct0rdho/triton-windows/README.md

 print(b_compiled - b)
 print("If you see tensor([0., 0., 0.], device='cuda:0'), then it works")
 ```
+You need to save the above code in a file, such as `test_triton.py`, then run `python test_triton.py`.

 If you see `ImportError: DLL load failed`, and there are `vcruntime140.dll` and `vcruntime140_1.dll` in the folder containing `python.exe`, then you may try:
 * Install the latest version of vcredist from https://aka.ms/vs/17/release/vc_redist.x64.exe